Gwen Lee

 Gwen Lee (born Gwendolyn Lepinski; November 12, 1904 – August 20, 1961) was an American stage and film actress.
 Lee began her career as a model before being discovered and signed to Metro-Goldwyn-Mayer.
 She was typically cast in supporting roles.
-Lee appeared in over sixty films before retiring in 1938.
+Lee appeared in over 60 films, and she retired in 1938.

 Acting career

 Born to Mriette (née Kennedy) and Frank B. Lepinski in Hastings, Nebraska, Lee began her career as a department store model.
 She was discovered by director Monta Bell while appearing in a stage production.
 She signed a contract with Metro-Goldwyn-Mayer in 1925.
-That same year, she made her film debut in Lady of the Night, starring Norma Shearer.
+The same year, she made her film debut in Lady of the Night, starring Norma Shearer.
 She followed with roles in Pretty Ladies, starring Zasu Pitts, His Secretary, and The Plastic Age, starring Clara Bow.
-In 1926, Lee was cast in The Lone Wolfe Returns, starring Bert Lytell and Billie Dove.
+In 1926, Lee was cast in The Lone Wolf Returns, starring Bert Lytell and Billie Dove.